kpn/kstreams/docs/serialization.md

 these bytes, into something more useful.
 This way, you can work with other data structures, like a `dict` or `dataclasses`.

-Sometimes is easier to work with a `dict` in your app, and give it to `kstreams`, and let it transform it into `bytes` to be delivered to Kafka.
+Sometimes it is easier to work with a `dict` in your app, give it to `kstreams`, and let it transform it into `bytes` to be delivered to Kafka.
 For this situations, you need to implement `kstreams.serializers.Serializer`.

 The other situation is when you consume from Kafka (or other brokers).
 Instead of dealing with `bytes`, you may want to receive in your function the `dict` ready to be used.
 For those cases, implement `kstreams.serializers.Deserializer`